Conjugator length of locally compact groups of Euclidean isometries: The groups we study and the tools we use

 In particular, the rate of growth of a conjugator length function for $G$ does not depend on the choice of compact generating set. \end{lemma} \begin{proof} This is immediate: if $S$, $S'$ are compact generating sets for $G$, then $(G,d_S)$ is bilipschitz equivalent to $(G,d_{S'})$ via the identity map; see \cite[Proposition~4.B.4(3)]{Cornulier--delaHarpe}. \end{proof}

+It is generally not true that the growth rate of $\CLF$ is a quasi-isometry invariant.
+Note that this is not conflicting with \Cref{lem:verybasic} as it relies on a much stronger coarse-geometric relationship, namely bilipschitz equivalence.

-It should be clear that one needs a good understanding of the set of all elements $w\in G$ conjugating a given $h$ to a given $h'$.
-We call this set the \emph{coconjugation set} from $h$ to $h'$ and denote it by $\mathrm{C}_G(h,h')$.
+In order to understand conjugator length growth, it should be clear that one needs a good understanding of the set of all elements $w\in G$ conjugating a given $h$ to a given $h'$.
+We call this set the \emph{{transporting} set} from $h$ to $h'$ and denote it by $\mathrm{C}_G(h,h')$.
 This allows us to write